LearnHindi/learnhindi.github.io/privacy-policy.md

 ### Expanded Audience

 Learn Hindi is an educational tool designed for both **children and adults**.
-While children can learn Hindi alphabets and rhymes, adults can also use the app to learn the Hindi language effectively.
+While children can learn Nepali alphabets and rhymes, adults can also use the app to learn the Nepali language effectively.

 ---

 ### Usage of the App

 To operate effectively:
-- An **internet connection** is required to download resources and display ads.
+- An **internet connection** is required to download resources.
 - **Anonymous usage data** may be collected for improving app functionality.
 This data cannot identify or track individual users.

 ---

-### Advertising in the App

-Learn Hindi displays **contextual ads** through **Google AdMob**, ensuring compliance with child privacy regulations such as COPPA and GDPR-K.

-- **Non-Personalized Ads**: Ads shown in the app are based on content context, not user behavior.
-- **Age-Appropriate Ads**: All ad creatives are reviewed manually by human moderators to ensure they are safe and appropriate for children.
-- **Safe Navigation**: Tapping on an ad may redirect the user to external content (e.g., the App Store or a website).
-However, all ads are carefully vetted for safety and relevance to children.

-For more details on Google AdMob’s policies, please visit their [Privacy Policy](https://policies.google.com/privacy).

----

-### Links to other sites
+### Links to Other Sites

 Our service may contain links to other sites that are not operated by us.
 Any external links in the app are protected by a parental gate to prevent children from accessing them without supervision.
 Once you click on a third-party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.